ichard26/ichard26.github.io/content/blog/2022-12-18-please-test-black-23.1a1.md

 If you have any feedback, concerns, or run into any issues, please drop us a comment [in this issue][#3407] (black#3407).

-What follows is brief rundown of all of the preview changes that will be promoted as of writing.
+What follows is brief rundown of all of the changes in the preview style that were promoted to stable in 23.1a1.

 ## Promoted changes